danieldotnl/ohc-addon-backend/src/ohc_backend/services/github/templates/README.md

 # Home Assistant Automations & Scripts Repository

-## Managed by Our Home Connected
+## Important Notice

-This repository is automatically created and maintained by the **Our Home Connected | Versioning** Home Assistant addon.
-It provides version control for your Home Assistant automations and scripts, allowing you to track changes, revert to previous versions, and keep a history of your home automation evolution.
+⚠️ **This repository is automatically maintained by the Our Home Connected | Versioning addon for Home Assistant.
+Manual edits to this repository are not recommended and may be overwritten during the next sync.**

+The proper way to modify the files in this repository is through the Home Assistant UI or other standard Home Assistant configuration methods.
+Any changes made there will be automatically synced to this repository by the addon.

 ## Purpose of this Repository

 This repository serves as a central storage location for all your Home Assistant automation and script configurations.
+It provides version control for your Home Assistant automations and scripts, allowing you to track changes, revert to previous versions, and keep a history of your home automation evolution.
 Each time a change is made to your automations or scripts in Home Assistant, the OHC addon automatically commits those changes to this repository, creating a comprehensive history of your smart home configuration.

 ### Benefits: